wcasper/math412fall2021/syllabus.md

 1. *Complex Analysis* by Theodore W. Gamelin (Springer series Undergraduate Texts in Mathematics)

-If you instead have a copy of the earlier 7th edition, that should also work.

 ### Required technology
 For this course, you will need to have access to technology that will allow you to join Zoom for office hours and to upload assignments on Canvas